-The Panum Institute in Nørrebro must be expanded by 42,700 new m2 to accommodate new, modern biomedical laboratory facilities, classrooms, an auditorium, canteen, bicycle storage and a new main entrance.
-The building will be called the Maersk Building and will be 75 meters tall with a public viewing point at the top.
+In June 2017 The Panum Institute in Nørrebro was expanded by 42,700 new m2 to accommodate new, modern biomedical laboratory facilities, classrooms, an auditorium, canteen, bicycle storage and a new main entrance.
+The building is called the Maersk Building and is 75 meters tall with a public viewing point at the top.

-The new building must ensure world-class laboratories for cutting-edge researching within fields that are crucial for the future treatment of cancer, dementia, diabetes, heart disease and allergies.
+The new building ensures world-class laboratories for cutting-edge researching within fields that are crucial for the future treatment of cancer, dementia, diabetes, heart disease and allergies.

 Utilise experiences from all universities

 The current Panum complex was built in the 1970s and 1980s, and the new building is a much-needed expansion of the capacity at Panum.
-With a height of 15 floors, the new building will be a landmark for Copenhagen and the University of Copenhagen.
+With a height of 15 floors, the new building is a landmark for Copenhagen and the University of Copenhagen.

-The building will cost DKK 1,323 billion.
-The A. P. Møller and Chastine Mc-Kinney Møller Foundation for General Purposes will contribute with a donation of up to DKK 655 million.
-The remaining funds will primarily come from an allocation of funds for the modernisation of university laboratory facilities.
+The budget is DKK 1,5 billion.
+The A. P. Møller and Chastine Mc-Kinney Møller Foundation for General Purposes contribute with a donation of up to DKK 655 million.
+The remaining funds primarily come from an allocation of funds for the modernisation of university laboratory facilities.

 The Danish Building and Property Agency is the developer and is responsible for the construction of the Maersk Building and for all the other modernisations of laboratories at our universities, and therefore has a unique opportunity to collect, process and make use of the experiences from across the universities.